iconicwp/shortcode-pagination-for-woocommerce/ReadMe.txt

 == Description ==

-==== Due to changes in WooCommerce 3.2.4, this plugin no longer works.
-I've looked into ways to get it working again but I'm coming up empty.====
+**Due to changes in WooCommerce 3.2.4, this plugin no longer works.
+I've looked into ways to get it working again but I'm coming up empty.**

-==== Feel free to take a look for yourself and [submit a PR](https://github.com/iconicwp/shortcode-pagination-for-woocommerce) if you find a solution, but for now I can't figure out a way to get this working again.
-Sorry :( ====
+**Feel free to take a look for yourself and [submit a PR](https://github.com/iconicwp/shortcode-pagination-for-woocommerce) if you find a solution, but for now I can't figure out a way to get this working again.
+Sorry :(**

 WooCommerce shortcodes do not have pagination by default.
 This is a simple plugin that adds it, using the default woocommerce_pagination function.